nohren/MiniMax-Tree-AI-simulation/README.md

 Imagine what happens when you seize the initiative and practice forsight! :metal:

-**If you have any insights, I'd love to hear it.
-Add a fork to this and lets discuss!!**
+**I'd love to hear any additional insights you may have.
+Just add a fork to this and lets discuss!!**